-To assess vendor compliance at individual production facilities, Ethan Allen partners with industry-recognized third-party auditing companies known for their professionalism, consistency, and credibility.
-These vendors, including Bureau Veritas and Elevate Limited, have conducted numerous labor compliance audits in several countries on our behalf in the past five years.
+Ethan Allen partners with industry-recognized third-party auditing companies known for their professionalism, consistency, and credibility to periodically measure vendor compliance related to ethical business practices and the fair treatment of workers.
 Independent auditors also offer continuing education opportunities, in the vendor's country and in the vendor's own language.
 These include the following:

-yearly seminars, conducted by training staff from the third-party company in the vendor's own language; and additional compliance training for factory managers that explains the need for transparency, capacity building, and improvement in their labor compliance systems.
+- yearly seminars, conducted by training staff from the third-party company in the vendor's own language; and - additional compliance training for factory managers that explains the need for transparency, capacity building, and improvement in their labor compliance systems.